Jennifer Daskal

 Partner

-Jennifer maintains an active academic and policy voice, helping clients anticipate legal trends and engage effectively with regulators and global stakeholders.
+In addition to her client work, Jen maintains an active academic and policy voice, helping clients anticipate legal developments and engage effectively with regulators and global stakeholders.
+Jen has also testified before the Senate Judiciary Committee on counter-drone authorities and has particular experience dealing with legal and regulatory issues affecting the drone industry.

 Experience